On the Security of Semi Device Independent QKD protocols: Device controlling attacks

 In \cite{mAlice} a different approach is presented.
 Here Eve apart from exploiting her possibility of interfering during the calibration of Alice's device introduces a slight modification in it.

-These examples show the need for more general security conditions where Eve is quite powerful and can influence all the devices used in the protocol.
+These examples highlight the need for more general security conditions where Eve is assumed to be substantially powerful i.e. she can not only design all the devices used in the protocol but can also actively control them.
 However there are natural limits to what she can do.
-Her modifications should not be significant in order to avoid detection, e.g. she cannot make the device use additional degree of freedom of the communicated system to encode more information as this would require introducing a lot of new elements into the device.
-This justifies taking the SDI approach in which we assume that the eavesdropper can change the characteristics of the devices used but cannot increase the dimension of the system sent by Alice.
+Her modifications must not be significant so as to avoid detection.
+Apart from this we assume that Eve cannot make the preparation device use additional degree of freedom of the communicated system to encode more information.
+Hence in the SDI scenario we assume that the eavesdropper can mold the characteristics of the devices used as well as actively control them during the protocol but cannot increase the dimension of the system sent by Alice.